-Before becoming one of the most decorated women veterans in U.S. history, Evans first enlisted in 1979, at 19 years old, with the intent of supporting herself and learning new skills.
+Evans enlisted in 1979, at 19 years old and just 5 feet tall, with the intent of supporting herself and learning new skills.

-After basic training, Evans became a counterintelligence agent and learned to speak fluently in German and Italian.
-At 5 feet tall, her small stature helped her to go unnoticed as a spy in counterterrorism operations throughout Italy, Central America and the Middle East.
-She also undertook leadership roles in multiple combat engagements and was deployed in many capacities, including serving as a paratrooper.
+After basic training, Evans became a counterintelligence agent and learned to speak German and Italian fluently.
+Her small stature helped her to go unnoticed as a spy in counterterrorism operations throughout Italy, Central America and the Middle East.
+She also undertook leadership roles in multiple combat engagements and was deployed in many capacities, including as a paratrooper.

 By the end of her career, Evans had worked her way up to command sergeant major, the highest rank an enlisted soldier in the Army can achieve.
-During her final deployment in 2006, she was responsible for security and personnel at all U.S. military bases in Afghanistan, including 30,000 ground troops.
+In 2006, during her final deployment, she oversaw security and personnel for all U.S. military bases in Afghanistan, which included 30,000 ground troops.

 Navigating the military as a woman

-Despite encountering challenges along the way, Evans focused on setting a good example for her soldiers, for other females in the military and for herself.
-“I knew I had to work hard, exceed expectations, be better than good, and attempt to let my work speak for itself.”
+Although she encountered challenges along the way, Evans focused on setting a good example for her soldiers and other women in the military: “I knew I had to work hard, exceed expectations, be better than good, and attempt to let my work speak for itself.”

 Naturally, she was delighted when all career fields opened for women.
-But part of her wished she had the same opportunities during her time of service.
+But part of her wished she’d had the same opportunities during her time of service.

-“Still, through my actions, I hope that I was among those women who pioneered the opportunity for military women of today and tomorrow to compete for any position they desire,” she said.
-“I believe there is still progress to be made, but every day I am watching women attain leadership roles that were not possible years ago.
+“Still, through my actions, I hope that I was among those women who pioneered the opportunity for military women of today and tomorrow to compete for any position they desire,” she says.
+“I believe there is still progress to be made.
+But every day I am watching women attain leadership roles that were not possible years ago.
 Such advances are very positive.
 I hope it continues.”

-Evans said that the highlight of her career was watching soldiers she had trained and mentored succeed in their career goals.
+Evans says the highlight of her career was watching soldiers she had trained and mentored succeed in their career goals.

 An unplanned transition to civilian life

-She credits numerous veteran service organizations for helping her assimilate back to the civilian world, including the Wounded Warrior Project, No Barriers, and America’s VetDogs, from which she received her own service dog.
+She credits numerous veterans service organizations for helping her assimilate back to the civilian world, including the Wounded Warrior Project, No Barriers and America’s VetDogs, from which she received her own service dog.

-Today, Evans is engaged locally with organizations like Vet2Vet Maine and the American Legion.
-Nationally, she is an ambassador for No Barriers and is involved with the programs offered through the Wounded Warrior Project.
+Today, Evans, 62, is engaged locally with organizations like Vet2Vet Maine and the American Legion and nationally through programs offered through the Wounded Warrior Project.

 She also founded and formed an adaptive racing team, Team Unbroken, and competed in the World’s Toughest Race: Eco-Challenge Fiji, a long multiday expedition that was filmed and is streaming on Amazon Prime Video.